Aspect ratio (image): Cinema terminology

-The motion picture industry convention assigns a value of 1 to the image's height; an anamorphic frame (since 1970, approximately 2.39:1) is often incorrectly described (rounded) as either 2.4:1 or 2.40:1.
+The motion picture industry convention assigns a value of 1 to the image's height; an anamorphic frame (since 1970, approximately 2.39:1) is often incorrectly described (rounded) as 2.40:1.
 After 1952, a number of aspect ratios were experimented with for anamorphic productions, including 2.66:1 and 2.55:1.
 A SMPTE specification for anamorphic projection from 1957 (PH22.106-1957) finally standardized the aperture to 2.35:1.
 An update in 1970 (PH22.106-1971) changed the aspect ratio to 2.39:1 in order to make splices less noticeable.
 This aspect ratio of 2.39:1 was confirmed by the most recent revision from August 1993 (SMPTE 195–1993).

-In American cinemas, the common projection ratios are 1.85:1 and 2.39:1.
-Some European countries have as the widescreen standard.
-The "Academy ratio" of 1.375:1 was used for all cinema films in the sound era until 1953 (with the release of George Stevens' Shane in 1.6̅:1).
+In American theaters, the common projection ratios are 1.85:1 and 2.39:1.
+Some European countries have the repeating decimal 1.6̅:1 as the widescreen standard.
+The "Academy ratio" of 1.375:1 was used for all cinema films in the sound era until 1953 (with the release of George Stevens's Shane in 1.6̅:1).
 During that time, television, which had a similar aspect ratio of 1.3̅:1, became a perceived threat to movie studios.
 Hollywood responded by creating a large number of widescreen formats: CinemaScope (up to 2.6̅:1), Todd-AO (2.20:1), and VistaVision (up to 2.00:1) to name just a few.
-The flat 1.85:1 aspect ratio was introduced in May 1953, and became one of the most common cinema projection standards in the United States and elsewhere.
+The flat 1.85:1 aspect ratio debuted in May 1953, and became one of the most common cinema projection standards in the United States and elsewhere.

 The goal of these various lenses and aspect ratios was to capture as much of the frame as possible, onto as large an area of the film as possible, in order to fully utilize the film being used.
 Some of the aspect ratios were chosen to utilize smaller film sizes in order to save film costs while other aspect ratios were chosen to use larger film sizes in order to produce a wider higher resolution image.
 In either case the image was squeezed horizontally to fit the film's frame size and avoid any unused film area.